Hello and Welcome!

 The stone alabaster and horses both please the eye, but they have other, deeper meanings.

-Alabaster is named after a town in Egypt, where in ancient times the stone was used for carvings.
-While it has many qualities, I will highlight here those significant to me: encourages feelings of peace and calmness, provides inner harmony, sparks creativity, lessens fear, bridges the gap between physical and spiritual lessons, is a drawing stone as it draws things to you or away from you depending on what your needs are, and expands the ability to forgive yourself and others.
+Alabaster is a gemstone that in ancient Egypt was used for carvings.
+While it has many qualities, I will highlight here those significant to me: encourages feelings of peace and calmness, provides inner harmony, sparks creativity, lessens fear, bridges the gap between physical and spiritual lessons, is a drawing stone as it draws things to you or away from you depending on what your needs are and expands the ability to forgive yourself and others.

-And now we have arrived at “horse”.
+And horses.
 Who does not love horses?
 Or at least the vision of a horse that runs free across hills that roll to the horizon as far as the eye can see?
 For centuries, they have existed in reality, folklore, and magic.
 They carry our bodies across the earth and carry our souls, also.
-Horses are generous, forgiving, strong, quick, smart, ever so sensitive, and offer a connection few find but leads to a place stunning in its connection not only to them, but the entire universe.
+Horses are generous, forgiving, strong, quick, smart, ever so sensitive, and offer a connection not only to them, but the entire universe.
 They carry our bodies across the earth and carry our souls, also.

 Horses are messengers, for they bear us back and forth from the outer world and inner world of our self.
 They will also, if they decide we are worthy of their respect and regard, allow us to travel into their inner universe.
 This is a rich realm of senses that I will say nothing farther of.
 If you desire to, you must find it through your own quest.